Basics of the TFSA calculator

 Most of the larger banks in Canada offer a TFSA calculator.
 Those that don’t offer one specifically for TFSAs often have a comparable one for RRSPs:

 Many credit unions also offer a TFSA calculator.
-Here’s a few of the larger ones…if you don’t see your favorite credit union listed, do a web search!
+Here’s a few of the larger ones – if you don’t see your favorite credit union listed, search online for it.

 Coast Capital Savings: https://www.coastcapitalsavings.com/calculators/tfsa-calculator

-Finally, here’s some links to TFSA calculators on investment-related blogs:
+Finally, here are some links to TFSA calculators on investment-related blogs: